LitoMore/raycast-hid/README.md

 ### 1. Setup prebuilds to your extension

-Run `npx raycast-hid-setup` under your extension project directory to prepare HID prebuilds to the `assets` folder to your extension.
+Run `npx raycast-hid-setup` under your extension project directory to setup HID prebuilds to the `assets` folder.

 ### 2. Prepare prebuilds before running your extension